ievgennaida/animation-timeline-control/README.md

 npm run build
 ```

-Then navigate to the debug window and click 'Launch Debug File'.
+Then navigate to the VsCode debug window and click 'Launch Debug File'.
 Put breakpoint in any typescript file and trigger function from the browser.

 Recommended extensions: